therealmuffin/synchronator/INSTALL_ROON.md

 LABEL="synchronator_end"
 </pre>
-*) You can also run an intermediate script to start other applications along, such as Shairport or a MPD/UPMPDCLI for DLNA functionality.
+*) You can also run an intermediate script to start other applications along, such as Shairport or MPD/UPMPDCLI for DLNA functionality.

 Run ```chmod 644 /lib/udev/rules.d/synchronator.conf``` and ```chmod root:root /lib/udev/rules.d/synchronator.conf``` to allow proper access to the file.